Making art with babies and toddlers can be engaging, kid-friendly and fun with an Art Crawl.

-If you’ve been reading The Artful Parent for any length of time, you know how much I love to introduce kids to new-to-them art materials, even at a really early age.
+If you’ve been reading The Artful Parent for any length of time, you know how important we think introducing kids to new art materials is, even at a really early age.
 The joy and wonder that the littlest ones have while smooshing and splattering paint is pretty magical.

 In my time at the Zimmer Children’s Museum, finding engaging and worthwhile art experiences for children has sometimes proved to be a daunting task in such a tech-focused city.